SAP-samples/sme-partner-reference-application/Tutorials/71-Multi-Tenancy-Service-Broker.md

     ```
     > Note: Unique *Service ID* and *Service Plan ID* both are generated

-6. Create XSUAA service instance
+6. Reuse XSUAA service instance created before (nothing to do here)
     - The service broker can use different services to generate and store credentials needed later on by applications to access your reusable service.
 In this example we use the *XSUAA service* as a credentials provider.
-    - An *XSUAA service* instance with *service-plan: broker* is configured to be created via configuration in project deployment descriptor file [mta.yaml](../Applications/author-readings-mt/mta.yaml)
+    - An *XSUAA service* instance with *service-plan: broker* is configured to be created via configuration in project deployment descriptor file [mta.yaml](../Applications/author-readings-mt/mta.yaml).

-    > Note: Its *"prefferred"* to create XSUAA instance via [mta.yaml](../Applications/author-readings-mt/mta.yaml) deployment descriptor, but XSUAA instance can also be created manually using command `cf create-service xsuaa broker author-readings-uaa`
+    > Note: Its *"preferred"* to create XSUAA instance via [mta.yaml](../Applications/author-readings-mt/mta.yaml) deployment descriptor, but XSUAA instance can also be created manually using command `cf create-service xsuaa broker author-readings-uaa`.

-7. Create an instance of the Audit Log service (Optional Step)
+7. Reuse the instance of the Audit Log service created before (nothing to do here)
     - The service broker is configured by default to audit log every operation.
 It needs information to connect to the Audit log service.
-    - An *service: auditlog* instance with *service-plan: oauth2* is configured to be created via configuration in project deployment descriptor file [mta.yaml](../Applications/author-readings-mt/mta.yaml)
+    - An *service: auditlog* instance with *service-plan: oauth2* is configured to be created via configuration in project deployment descriptor file [mta.yaml](../Applications/author-readings-mt/mta.yaml).

-    > Note:  Its *"prefferred"* to create AuditLog service instance via [mta.yaml](../Applications/author-readings-mt/mta.yaml) deployment descriptor, but AuditLog service instance can also be created manually using command `cf create-service auditlog oauth2 author-readings-auditlog`
+    > Note:  Its *"preferred"* to create AuditLog service instance via [mta.yaml](../Applications/author-readings-mt/mta.yaml) deployment descriptor, but AuditLog service instance can also be created manually using command `cf create-service auditlog oauth2 author-readings-auditlog`.

 8. Add a authorreadings service API specific role in the xs-security
     - Add the new role *authorreadingsapi* in the [xs-security.json](../Applications/author-readings-mt/xs-security.json) and also add the new role *authorreadingsapi*  to role-templates *AuthorReadingManagerRole* and *AuthorReadingAdminRole*